zcrabbit/zcrabbit.github.io/courses/mcs-f19.md

 - 4 problem sets (15% each), 60%
 - final project (40%): midterm proposal (5%) + final write-up (35%)

 There will be `7` free late days in total, use them in your own ways.
 Afterwards, late homework will be discounted by 25% for each additional day.
-Not accepted after `3` late days per problem set (PS).
+Not acceptable after `3` late days per problem set (PS).
 Late policy `does not apply` to the final project, please submit it on time.
-Discussing assignments verbally with classmates is allowed and encouraged.
+Discussing assignments verbally with your classmates is allowed and encouraged.
 However, you should finish your work independently.
 Identified cheating incidents will be reported and will result in zero grades.

 ### Computer and Technical Requirements